-This equipment generates and uses radio frequency energy and it not installed and used properly, that is. in strict accordance with the manufacturer's instructions, may cause interference to radio and television reception.
-It has been type tested and found to comply with the limits for a Class B computing device in accordance with the specifications in Subpart J of Part 15 of FCC Rules, which are designed to provide reasonable protection against such interference in a residential installation.
-However, there is no guarantee that interference will not occur in a particular installation.
-If this equipment does cause interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:
+This equipment generates and uses radio frequency energy and Knot instated and used properly, that is. in accordance with the manufacturer's instructions, may cause interference to radio and television receptor It has been type tested and found to comply with the kmts for a Class B computing device in accordance with the specifications in Subpart J of Part 15 of FCC Rules, which are designed to provide reasonable protection against such interference in a residential installation, rt this equipment does cause interference to radio or television reception, which can be determined by turning the equipment off and on. the user ie encouraged to try to correct the Interference by one or more of the following measures:

 Was this article helpful?